 3.)
 The 3 Knights of Digital Transformation: Data Governance, Data Strategy & Business Strategy

 In this new business paradigm, data is a strategic asset that drives transformation.
-Therefore, in order to complete Digital Transformation plans, both the Data Strategy; a plan primarily designed to convert data into assets to achieve the company’s strategic objectives, and Data Governance; a work approach that facilitates understanding of the data and information lifecycle, need to be a part of the overall Business Strategy, and pushed down from the C-Suite to the rest of the organization to be activated strategically.
+Therefore, in order to complete Digital Transformation plans, both the Data Strategy; a plan primarily designed to convert data into assets to achieve the company’s strategic objectives, and Data Governance; a work approach that facilitates an understanding of the data and information lifecycle, need to be a part of the overall Business Strategy, and pushed down from the C-Suite to the rest of the organization to be activated strategically.

 4.)
 Say Goodbye to Patchwork.
 Flow with a Data Fabric.